Floralia - Celebrating the Goddess of Spring

 Throw Beans

 The scattering of legumes was a common practice at ceremonies such as weddings and the birth of a child.
+Beans symbolize fertility and good luck.
+During the Floralia festivities, garbanzo beans were often thrown at the crowds.

 Family Connections

 Plant beans in your garden or in a pot.
 Green beans such as Provider are easy to grow.
+If you want to learn more about growing beans I have an article on my environmental website on Growing Green Beans

 The Ceremonial Release of Hares

 Hares (rabbits) are symbols of spring and fertility in many pantheons.
-Like the Ancient Romans, we pagans can enjoy our pet rabbits and goats and appreciate them as symbols of springs fertility.
+Like the Ancient Romans, we can enjoy our pet rabbits and goats and appreciate them as symbols of springs fertility.

 Family Connections